weidengeist/Willowbot/README.md

   }
 }
 ```
-The trigger types `sub`, `subPrime`, and `subGiftContinued` support the keys `subLevel` and `minSubLevel`.
+The trigger types `sub`, `subPrime`, and `subGiftContinued` support the keys `subLevel`, `minSubLevel`, and `maxSubLevel`.
 Those allow you to differentiate even more between subscriptions by sending special messages only for a distinctive (minimal) amount of subscribed months.
 ```
 commands = {
   "very long sub" : {